loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 ---
-title: "Tutorial: My first loculus"
+title: 'Tutorial: My first loculus'
 description: Experimenting with a Loculus interface running in a local mini Kubernetes cluster
 ---

 This tutorial will guide you through setting up a test instance for Loculus locally, running on a mini Kubernetes cluster.
 You'll learn how to install dependencies, deploy Loculus, configure a custom organism, and submit sample data.
 By the end, you'll have a Loculus database running on your machine, providing hands-on experience of how things work (but the setup will not be suitable for production use).

 :::note[System requirements]
 This tutorial is intended for Linux.
 It has been tested on a fresh Ubuntu installation running on a DigitalOcean droplet (though you will find it simpler if you are able to run it locally.)